 Thank you for visiting my website.
 My name is Dr. Michael A. (Mike) Moodian, and I am an educator, nonprofit leader, and writer based in Orange County, CA. I have served as a college professor since 2006, and a faculty member in various capacities for Chapman University since 2007.
 I teach for Chapman’s integrated educational studies program, and I am an associate professor of social science at Chapman-affiliated Brandman University.

-Dr. Michael A. Moodian is a Southern California–based writer and educator who has served on the faculty of Chapman University since 2007.
-He has released two books, including Contemporary Leadership and Intercultural Competence, was released by Sage Publications in 2009.
+My first book, titled Contemporary Leadership and Intercultural Competence, was released by Sage Publications in 2009.
 This is an edited volume that examines the application of cultural comprehension to organizations and the measurement of intercultural competence.
 The book has quickly become widely used in graduate and undergraduate classes around the world, and it is cited by the Association of American Colleges & Universities in establishing national learning standards.

 Telephone: (949) 585-2994